shanegibney/learningRuby/README.md

 , you are cool!
 ```

-To gte rid of th new line character that happens when we get enter we use,
+To get rid of th new line character that happens when we get enter we use,

 ```
 name = gets.chomp()